-Paint your pumpkin with the black chalk paint.
-I used about 2-3 thin coats to make sure no orange peeked though.
+Paint your pumpkin with black chalk paint.
+I used about 2-3 thin coats of chalkboard paint to make sure no orange peeked through.

 You’re going to use the long side of your chalk and cover-up at the back side of the design in chalk.

 Now turn the design over and tape the paper onto your pumpkin.
 You don’t need any special tape.
 I’m looking at you, washi tape.
 Masking tape will probably do the least amount of harm to your paint.

 Use a pencil (or the end of a small brush like I did here) to go over the outline of the design.
 Don’t press too hard or you’ll damage your pumpkin.